 Mary H. Parks, M.D., deputy director of the Office of Drug Evaluation II in the FDA’s Center for Drug Evaluation and Research, commented on the new medication approvals: “Providing health care professionals and patients with additional treatment options helps enable appropriate care decisions based on a patient’s need.”

 Finding an appropriate treatment option is key when suffering from a debilitating lung disease like IPF.
-Rather than simply accepting traditional options that only treat symptoms, many patients have already shifted from the complacent healthcare norms to seek out alternative treatment options like stem cell therapy.
+Rather than simply accepting traditional options that only treat symptoms, many patients have already shifted from the complacent healthcare norms to seek out alternative treatment options like cellular therapy.
 Now, the industry is catching up with the approval of these two medications.

 The Lung Institute is a cellular clinic in the United States that specializes in treating those who suffer from lung diseases like IPF.
 The treatment is a three day, minimally-invasive outpatient procedure.
 Cells are harvested from a patient’s blood, fat or bone marrow, processed, and then reintroduced into the body.
 This procedure speeds up the body’s natural healing process by directing cells to damaged tissue.
 Rather than treating symptoms, it treats the damaged tissue itself.